 To open a bank account, you’ll need identification, such as your UBCcard, passport, and local address.
-If you don’t have a local address yet, you can use the International House address temporarily.
+If you don’t have a local address yet, you can use the International Student Advising office address temporarily.
 Some banks may ask for a letter of reference from your bank at home.
 If you don't have such a letter, go to a different bank to open an account.

 When you visit a bank, ask about accounts that offer lower service fees for students.
 Be sure to ask for details concerning all the possible fees that might apply for services, such as: